JasleenKaur2000/-WebScrapingTask-Clutch/README.md

 # -WebScrapingTask-Clutch

-This repository contains the solution for the task assigned to scrape Clutch.io
+This repository contains the solution for the task assigned to scrape Clutch.co

 ## Technologies used
 Selenium(web driver), BeautifulSoup4, Python